karmaniverous/stan/.stan/system/stan.system.md

   - `/<stanPath>/patch`: canonical patch workspace (see Patch Policy)
 - Config key is `stanPath`.
 - Bootloader note: A minimal bootloader may be present at `/<stanPath>/system/stan.bootloader.md` to help assistants locate `stan.system.md` in attached artifacts; once `stan.system.md` is loaded, the bootloader has no further role.

+# CRITICAL: Patch Coverage

+- Every created, updated, or deleted file MUST be accompanied by a valid, plain unified diff patch in this chat.
+No exceptions.
+- Patches must target the exact files you show as full listings; patch coverage must match one‑for‑one with the set of changed files.
+- Never emit base64; always provide plain unified diffs.
+- Do not combine changes for multiple files in a single unified diff payload.
+Emit a separate Patch block per file (see Response Format).

 ## One‑patch‑per‑file (hard rule + validator)